RD191295/MedTech/README.md

 **Medtech** is an app devloped using Qt Framework and Python.It is prototype app where you can book doctor appointment, Lab test Booking and order medicine etc. **Medtech** is created with Qt Opensource and Python and other various Library like Sqlite3,Openpyxl and etc. This project is purely for Eduction Purpose only.
 I am not monitizing this or have plan for this!!

+# 🗺 Roadmap
+Future work About this would be as below :
+   1. Interegrate Payment Network with this app for online Payment
+   2. Show history for your booking in app itself.
+   3. send notification in telegram for your booking as well as email
+   4. Many more others in Future.

+ I will try to add this as soon as possible.
+This is totally for education about Qt and Python.
+Will share more update once any of functionallity is completed.

 # 🙋‍♀️ Contributing & Community